Deputy Director, James Martin Center for Nonproliferation Studies

-Varnum has worked at CNS since 2006.
-She previously interned for the Center for Strategic and International Studies through the support of the Anne Armstrong Leadership Award, at the Atlantic Council of the United States, and with U.S. Senators Susan M. Collins and Olympia J. Snowe.
+Varnum previously worked at the Center for Strategic and International Studies, the Naval Postgraduate School, the Atlantic Council of the United States, and with U.S. Senators Susan M. Collins and Olympia J. Snowe.

 Areas of Interest

-Nuclear nonproliferation; Turkey (including Turkish national security and nuclear policies, Turkish foreign policies, and Turkish domestic politics); NATO and extended deterrence; peaceful nuclear trade and cooperation; the responsible expansion of nuclear power; and the science and technology of nuclear policymaking (including the role of science advisors in the policy process and the scientific and technical underpinnings of nuclear policy challenges).
+Open Source Intelligence (OSINT); nuclear nonproliferation; Turkey (including Turkish national security and nuclear policies, Turkish foreign policies, and Turkish domestic politics); NATO and extended deterrence; peaceful nuclear trade and cooperation; and the responsible expansion of nuclear power.

 Varnum is completing a PhD with King’s College London in the Defence Studies Department, where she passed the mini viva examination.
 Varnum earned an M.A. in International Policy Studies with a certificate in Nonproliferation Studies from the Monterey Institute of International Studies and graduated summa cum laude from Colby College with a B.A. in government and international studies.
 She is proficient in French.